What Is It?

 Nanofibrillated Cellulose Rivals Existing Materials

 Nanofibrillated cellulose is being explored as a robust platform for numerous green-technology applications.
 NFC’s tensile strength is about 500MPa, similar to that of aluminum, so it is flexible and strong.
-Its stiffness is about 140–220 GPa, comparable with that of Kevlar and better than that of fiberglass, both of which are commercially used to reinforce plastics.
+Its stiffness is about 140–220 GPa, comparable to that of Kevlar and better than that of fiberglass, both of which are commercially used to reinforce plastics.
 Films made from NFC have high strength (over 200 MPa), high stiffness (around 20 GPa) and high strain (12%).
-Its strength/weight ratio is 8 times that of stainless steel.
+Its strength/weight ratio is eight times that of stainless steel.
 This material can be lighter than cork or as dense as ebony, and its increased functionality, improved mechanical properties, novel optical and conductivity properties, light weight-high performance capabilities makes NFC ideal for diverse range of applications across industries: from furniture to automotive, construction, building, storage, shipping, housewares, music, medical, electronics and consumer goods.
 This means that NFC can potentially replace hardwood, aluminum, fiberglass and plastic—the leading cause of environmental degradation.